goldstack/goldstack/workspaces/templates/packages/template-metadata/src/deploySets/staticWebsite.README.md

 For more information on configuring your local AWS users, please see [Goldstack Documentation / AWS Configuration](https://docs.goldstack.party/docs/goldstack/configuration#aws-configuration).

-Once your AWS user is configured you can run `yarn infra up prod` in the `/packages/app-nextjs-bootstrap` folder.
-For more information on the infrastructure commands for this project, see [Goldstack Documentation / Next.js + Bootstrap Template / Infrastructure](https://docs.goldstack.party/docs/templates/app-nextjs-bootstrap#infrastructure-3).
+Once your AWS user is configured you can run `yarn infra up prod` in the `/packages/static-website-aws` folder.
+For more information on the infrastructure commands for this project, see [Goldstack Documentation / Static Website Template / Infrastructure](https://docs.goldstack.party/docs/templates/static-website-aws#infrastructure).

 ## 9. Contribute to Goldstack